-A company that goes through an attack can experience a plant shutdown, equipment damage, utilities interruptions, production shutdown, inappropriate product quality, undetected spills, and safety measure violations—to name a few.
+A company that goes through an attack can experience a plant shutdown, equipment damage, utility interruptions, production shutdown, inappropriate product quality, undetected spills, and safety measure violations—to name a few.
 Recently, 87% of surveyed oil and gas senior executives have reported being affected by cyber incidents in the past 12 months.
 Further, 46% of attacks in Operational Technology go undetected.

 - In 2010, Stuxnet, a malicious computer worm, was used to hijack industrial control systems around the globe, including computers used to manage oil refineries, gas pipelines, and power plants.
 It reportedly destroyed a fifth of Iran’s nuclear centrifuges.
 The worm was delivered through a worker’s thumb drive.